br0nco640k/Bard-Diva/README.md

 - Check to see if you now own the socket tmp file:
 `ls -l /tmp/.ydotool_socket`

+- If so, it should be ready to use now!

-On Ubuntu you may have to change the owner of the socket manually after EVERY reboot:
+- On Ubuntu you may have to change the owner of the socket manually after EVERY reboot:
 `sudo chown 1000:1000 /tmp/.ydotool_socket`

+#### Fedora/RHEL/Rocky/Alma:

+- Install ydotool:
+`sudo dnf install ydotool`

+- Run the following command to get your UID and GID:
+`echo $(id -u):$(id -g)`

+- Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
+`--socket-own=UID:GID`

+-Mine looks like `--socket-own=1000:1000` because my UID is 1000 and my GID is 1000:
+`ExecStart=/usr/bin/ydotoold --socket-own=1000:1000`

+- You'll need to have the systemd user service running to setup the virtual input device.
+For most distros this command will sufficeL
+`sudo systemctl enable ydotool`

+- Add the following line to your ~/.bashrc file:
+`export YDOTOOL_SOCKET=/tmp/.ydotool_socket`

+- close any open terminal windows after adding this line, and then re-open before continuing

+- Start the service:
+`sudo systemctl start ydotool`

+- Optionally check if it started:
+`sudo systemctl status ydotool`

+- Check to see if you now own the socket tmp file:
+`ls -l /tmp/.ydotool_socket`

-If so, it should be ready to use now!
+- If so, it should be ready to use now!

+#### Arch based distros:

+- Install ydotool:
+`sudo pacman -S ydotool`

+- Run the following command to get your UID and GID:
+`echo $(id -u):$(id -g)`

+- Edit the /usr/lib/systemd/system/ydotool.service file to add the following to the ExecStart line:
+`--socket-own=UID:GID`

+- You'll need to have the systemd user service running to setup the virtual input device.
+For most distros this command will sufficeL
+`sudo systemctl enable ydotool`

+- Add the following line to your ~/.bashrc file:
+`export YDOTOOL_SOCKET=/tmp/.ydotool_socket`

+- close any open terminal windows after adding this line, and then re-open before continuing

+- Start the service:
+`sudo systemctl start ydotool`

+- Optionally check if it started:
+`sudo systemctl status ydotool`

+- Check to see if you now own the socket tmp file:
+`ls -l /tmp/.ydotool_socket`

-#### Before running:
+### Before running:

 Ensure keybindings are set as per the following:
 ![image info](./perf_settings.png)
 ![image info](./tone_switching.jpg)

-#### Running:
+### Running:

 - Open up Bard Performance Mode in FFXIV with instrument of choice